dbwebb-se/mvc/example/phpmetrics/README.md

-Quality metrics on your PHP code
+Quality metrics of your PHP code
 ==========================

 This exercise will show you how to get going with quality metrics using the tool phpmetrics.